-The Trust is an entity of a kind referred to in Class Order 98/0100, issued by the Australian Securities & Investments Commission relating to the "rounding off" of amounts in the directors' report and the financial report.
-Amounts in the directors' report and the financial report have been rounded off in accordance with that Class Order, unless otherwise stated.
+The Trust is an entity of a kind referred to in Class Order 98/0100, issued by the Australian Securities & Investments Commission relating to the "rounding off" of amounts in the financial report.
+Amounts in the financial statements have been rounded off in accordance with that Class Order, unless otherwise stated.